howardosborne/howardosborne.github.io/_posts/2019-05-01-consultancy-services.markdown

 Want to learn more about [performance testing?](../performance-testing/)

 ### Automation
-Providing simple, reliable automation that won't give you a maintnence headache Using the tools that are best for the job and the team.
+The automation graveyard is full of well meaning projects.
+I can help by providing simple, reliable automation that won't give you a maintnence headache - all using the tools that are best for the job and the team.

 ### Investigation and optimisation
-If you know you have a problem but don't know where to start, together we can work through how to turn around poor performance and unreliability
+If you know you have a problem but don't know where to start, together we can work through how to turn around poor performance and unreliability.

 ### Training
-Getting people up to speed so they can work with confidence and take your systems to new levels
+I can help get people up to speed so they can work with confidence and take your systems to new levels.

 ### Management
-I've had to builds teams and provide leadership with a strong emphasis on mentoring.
+I've built teams and provided leadership with a strong emphasis on mentoring.

 Want to go through a problem or just get some advice? - Happy to talk it through...